If you’re a traveler with similar skills and interests, maybe we might consider teaming up?

 I mean to plan a trip and travel somewhere together.
 Get to know each other, and have a great time.

 To be clear, this is not a commercial offer.
-In general, I am not making money from my travels and photography.
-I just like doing it.
-And so, I love surrounding myself with people who also like doing it.
-If you think you might be one of those people, let’s share our travel destinations and photography ideas!
+It’s just that I am an introvert, and I don’t like travelling alone.
+And so, I love surrounding myself with people who like doing similar stuff.
+If you think you might be one of those people, let’s share our travel destinations (and photography ideas?).

 Some places I visited